kharyam/networth-dashboard/docs/ISSUES.md

   9. Cash Flow Analysis

-# STUCK
-- [IN PROGRESS] Add new fields in real estate for city, state and zip - we assume united states.
+- DONE Add new fields in real estate for city, state and zip - we assume united states.
 The existing name should be the property address.
 Get house zestimate with: https://freewebapi.com/data-apis/real-estate-api/  or some other service that can retrieve a house price estimate based on address for free.
 Give me a plan

 When editing real estate on real estate page, there was an error and it failed to save.
 It also did not accept an unset lot size, but it should.